-The participants were randomly assigned to intervention and control groups by using block randomization method. intervention performed was the intervention group by donating educational software to them and holding training sessions once a week through the social networks.
+The participants were randomly assigned to intervention and control groups by using block randomization method.
+The performed intervention was for the intervention group by donating educational software to them and holding training sessions once a week through the social networks.
 Both groups received routine care.
 At the end of the intervention, the questionnaires were completed by both groups and the results were compared.
 At the end of the study, the educational software was also provided to the control group.